 A floating artist’s studio and home that’s built to be closer to nature, Floating Island essentially presents a string of experiences that one rarely finds in Berlin.
-It’s tucked away in a quiet part of the Spree, on the east side of Berlin, offering the ultimate escape from the city’s hustle and bustle.
-We fell in love with this home as soon as we set foot on the deck – it’s a one-of-a-kind home that never ceases to fascinate.
-Artistic with an authentic community feel (there are other boats nearby), the peacefulness that comes with being so close to nature brings new energy and the ultimate space for relaxation.
+It’s tucked away in a quiet part of the Spree, on the east side of Berlin, offering the ultimate escape from the city’s hustle and bustle. , the peacefulness that comes with being so close to nature brings new energy and the ultimate space for relaxation.
 The houseboat consists of two parts – the living space with everything you need for a comfortable stay, as well as an attached deck with a herb garden, BBQ, and sound system, as well as outdoor space for kicking back and enjoying the waterside views.

 The host, Claudius, is incredibly warm and friendly when we meet him.
 He’s the kind of person who lights up the whole room and inspires you with his many, many artistic visions.
 The houseboat has been a part of his travels around the world – and to this day, it also serves as his studio (he’s a photographer).